Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/modules/ImageClassifierService/readme.txt

 How to build:
 ==============================================

-docker build -t <your image name> .
+docker build -f Dockerfile.amd64 -t <your image name> .

 How to run locally:
 ==============================================